raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-My name is Raymond ZHAO Wenlong, a Computer Scientist and Software Engineer based in Hong Kong now.
+My name is Raymond ZHAO Wenlong, a Computer Scientist and Software Engineer based in Hong Kong NOW.
 email/g: wenlzhao at gmail dot com.
 <br>

-My background is in Technology, Computer Science, Information Science, and Linguistics.
+My background is in Technology, Computer Science, Information Science, Networking and Internet applications, and Linguistics.
 More recently, I focus on ML/NLP.
 I also like to construct systems.
 My projects are at [github](https://github.com/muyun) and my research is [here](http://muyun.github.io/research/).
 <br>

 Lover of science/technology, philosophy and arts.